 LOCAL PARTNER: A LIQUID FUTURE

-Sharing knowledge and ideas leads to best outcomes to the challenges communities are facing today.
+Sharing knowledge and ideas leads to the best outcomes for the challenges communities are facing today.
 A Liquid Future uses collaborative knowledge as a tool to adapt for the better for people and the planet.
-A Liquid Future’s core principles are connection and collaboration which are the foundation of open communication.
+A Liquid Future’s core principles are connection and collaboration, which are the foundation of open communication.

 Created in response to their wants, needs, and dreams for their region, a Liquid Future works with these local communities to make sure they play their role in shaping their region’s future for the benefit of the communities, the environment, and the visitor.